Robert Millikan: American physicist (1868–1953) (Source: Wikipedia)

 The Slow Crawl to the Truth

 Millikan’s immense prestige established his value for the electron’s charge as scientific dogma.
 For nearly two decades, the global scientific community was anchored to his flawed number.
-As the data shows, new measurements, including those using entirely different methods like X-ray diffraction, miraculously produced results that hovered right around Millikan’s value of 1.59 x 10−19 C.
+As the data shows, new measurements, including those using entirely different methods like X-ray diffraction, produced results that hovered right around Millikan’s value of 1.59 × 10−19 C.

 The scientific community remained anchored to Millikan’s value for over a decade.
 By the early 1930s, however, a troubling discrepancy had emerged: values for the electron’s charge derived from X-ray diffraction experiments were consistently higher than those from oil drop experiments.
 This forced physicists to question whether the X-ray method was flawed or if a systematic error was hiding within the oil drop calculations.